gggrv/harrrp_tabs/readme.md

 ### Machine-readable

-Any application, which supports `.yaml` format, can be used to process the harmonica tabs according to immediate user needs.
+Any application, which supports `.yaml` or at least can read plaintext, can be used to process the harmonica tabs according to immediate user needs.

 ## Legal